Faulo/UnityExtensions/README.md

 # UnityExtensions
 Some C# Extension functions for common Unity problems.

-To add it to your project, navigate to Assets/Plugins, then do:
+To add it to your project, download a release and extract its contents into your Packages/ directory.

-git submodule add https://github.com/Faulo/UnityExtensions Slothsoft.UnityExtensions